bruno-c/teambox-talker/server/doc/protocol.md

     {"type":"leave","user":"user unique id","time":1255447115}

 ## Pinging
-In order to keep the connection open, a client must send pings to the server when there is no activity (no events sent or received) on the connection for more then 30 seconds.
+In order to keep the connection open, a client must send pings to the server each 30 seconds or less.

     {"type":"ping"}